glairtomzz/client-server/README.md

 # client-server
-client requsting file creation,file deletion, and file editing to the server
+socket programming for a server offering the following services to a client: file creation file deletion file view file editing